Shirakumo/lichat-protocol/README.md

 `text-update`s all receive the following additional fields:

-- `shirakumo:rich` A `string` containing a version of the text with markup information included.
+- `rich` A `string` containing a version of the text with markup information included.
 The `text` field must be set to the same text as this field, but with all markup information stripped away.
-- `shirakumo:markup` A `string` identifying the markup that is used in the rich text.
+- `markup` A `string` identifying the markup that is used in the rich text.

-When a client receives a `text-update` it should check the `shirakumo:markup` field and determine whether it supports rendering the given format.
-If it is supported, the client should render the text according to the `shirakumo:rich` contents instead of the `text` contents.
+When a client receives a `text-update` it should check the `markup` field and determine whether it supports rendering the given format.
+If it is supported, the client should render the text according to the `rich` contents instead of the `text` contents.
 The client may ignore parts of the rich text if it considers the markup unsuitable.
 If the markup contains errors, the client must fall back to displaying the unformatted `text` instead.

 The following markup formats are officially recognised, though others may be used: